fedspendingtransparency/data-act-broker-web-app/README.md

 ### Create Configurations

 The `data-act-broker-web-app` folder provides a configuration object in the `GlobalConstants.js` file.
-By default, it is configured to point at `http://localhost:9999/v1/`.
+By default, it is configured to use the local API endpoint - `http://localhost:9999/v1/`.
 To modify your configuration, you may overwrite this file directly or use an environment specific file with the following naming convention instead: `GlobalConstants_<local/dev/prod>.js`.

 This configuration object contains the following properties: